jeremysprofile/jeremysprofile.github.io/content/game.md

 * **Hoarder**: Have 15 unspent alloy

 ## Game Over
-Game ends on the night of the day that ... we run out of objective markers.
+Game ends on the night of the day that we run out of objective markers?
 Or someone completes 10 objectives?
 How much?
 No idea - 2-3: 8/p, 4: 7/p, 5-6: 6/p
 ^ These are probably too long.